Tuesday, April 10, 2012

 Where are the answers for all these questions?

-For the questions are like oceans
+The questions are like oceans.

 Where?
 What?
 Why?
 Who?
-How… fill oceans?
+How — fill oceans?

-Where men ponder to it hooks.
+Where men ponder hooks.